ROCm/MITuna/doc/TuningCycle.md

 </pre>

 ### Evaluation Step
-The job is ready for evaluation after the compile step.
+Once compilation has been started, evaluation can also be launched.
 This command is similar to the previous.

 <pre>
 ./go_fish.py --local_machine --session_id 1 --fin_steps miopen_perf_eval